-Elasmogen is developing site-specific and sight-saving therapies for inflammatory eye disease and in particular for those patients that fail to respond to current small molecule and monoclonal antibody therapies.
-We are always keen to speak to companies that may have new drug delivery formats (eye, skin, gut, lung) that may benefit from the remarkable properties of our soloMER domains.
+Elasmogen is currently developing with partners (currently confidential) site-specific and sight-saving therapies for inflammatory eye disease and in particular for those patients that fail to respond to current small molecule and monoclonal antibody therapies.

 Elasmogen would be open to discussing access and partnerships to our auto-immune mediated anti-inflammatory programmes for systemic treatments of disease.

 The pharmacokinetic properties of soloMERs offer many advantages over existing antibody formats.
 Their exploitation as soloMER drug-conjugates for the treatment of solid tumours is a growing area of interest for future collaboration and partnerships.

 In addition, the flexibility of soloMER building blocks facilitates the generation of bi-specific and bi-paratopic formats.
 These characteristics have been exploited to deliver earlier stage assets in immuno-oncology and angiogenesis.
 We are keen to discuss the fast-track development (through partnership) of these potent IO molecules in particular.

 Existing partnerships include a multi-target deal with Almac Discovery Ltd. ROR1 is the first disclosed target from this partnership with compelling efficacy data presented at a number of international meetings in 2019 and 2020.